weleoka/kaica_dun/README.md

 todo: Make sure that we are happy with package, its naming and structure.
 todo: Put forth that contributors work with parameters in terms of: db, db user, password, port, and schema(DDL).
 todo: put a global annotations file package-info.java file in a sensible place and make sure that it is read by Hibernate.
+    This file will make it possible to have globally accessible queries etc.
+todo: Check the Hiberante requirement of a protected default no-arguments constructor.
+(Can it be public)?

 Q: How to reduce log4j2 debug output from specific modules/imports A:<Logger name="org.hibernate.orm.connections.pooling" level="info"/> specify the package and change the level.

 Q: Where to store the hibernate.cfg.xml file.
 Different places mean different things. https://stackoverflow.com/questions/35725306/org-hibernate-internal-util-config-configurationexception-could-not-locate-cfg#35725560
-A: Not a great deal of differance.
+A: Not a great deal of difference.
 Classroot is easiest.

 Q: What is the difference between the XML (hibernate.cfg.xml or persistance.xml) file using persistence-unit tags or sessionFactory tags?
-A: This is part of the differance between JPA and Hibernate.
+A: This is part of the difference between JPA and Hibernate.

 # Documentation